Welcome to the Student Officer Elections Candidate Hub

 Do I need a campaign team?

-Your campaign team could be a group of your friends who have committed to helping you campaign.
+You do not need a campaign team to win the election; many past candidates have run successful campaigns on their own!
+If you want support in your campaigning efforts though, you can build your own campaign team.
+This team could be a group of your friends who have committed to helping you campaign.
 They might talk to students on your behalf, help put up posters or create social media content.
+The Guild does not provide you with an individual campaign team, however we can support you in thinking about who this could be, from people you already know.

 Can I run a campaign around my studies?